kilipan/nasin-toki/README.md

 Examples of head-noun taso:
 `ona li taso` - "They are alone."
 `mi pilin ike ala tan taso mi` - "I don't feel bad because of being alone."

-### the pseudo-particle `anu`
-Info on the word `anu` has always been notoriously hard to find, while at the same time the community's usage of it is much more varied than with other words.

-In general, `anu` is a conjunction meaning "or" (both exclusive and inclusive).
-We can use it to join different parts of speech into a contextually appropriate *`anu`-phrase.*
-What I am calling `anu`-phrase here consists of two valid phrases joined by the word `anu`.
-These phrases then act as a new phrase that can occur in either of the subject, the predicate and the (direct and indirect) object.
-Using `anu` inside of `pi`-phrases should be avoided due to the arising ambiguities.

-Examples:
-`waso anu kala li tawa` - "The bird or the fish moves."
-`waso li pali anu pakala e tomo` - "Birds build or destroy the nest."
-`soweli li pali e tomo anu lupa` - "Animals build nests or burrows."

-We can also put `anu` in a context-phrase, to indicate that the whole sentence is an alternative to something else.
-`anu la sina ken musi` - "Or you can play."

 ## a comparative analysis of prepositions